| Female kangaroos (does or jills) are permanently pregnant

 previous one has departed from the pouch.
 She can hold her pregnancy in

-Now that you know more
+abeyance to do this. | Now that you know more

 about the kangaroo, don’t you feel it is special and unique?
 Thank God there